wp-plugins/dandyid-services/readme.txt

 == Description ==

-= What is DandyID ? =

 [DandyID](http://www.dandyid.org/) is a free service that enables you to connect all of your online identities and make them globally accessible using your e-mail address.

-With DandyID, your e-mail address serves as a **single access point**  to all of your online identities:
+This plugin retrieves all of your online identities from DandyID and displays them in your sidebar, providing convenient **clickable links** to all of your blog visitors.

+**When you update your services on DandyID, they are updated automatically in your sidebar.**

+DandyID currently supports these services:

 * 30 Boxes
 * 43 People